Me & Stevie

 The other day, while in a climbing shop with my kids, I picked up a copy of Climb magazine and on seeing a picture of Leo Houlding I said ‘hay kids do you recognise who this is?”, The reason being that last time I’d described Leo as a climber, my daughter had corrected me that he was, in fact, a base jumper.
 On seeing the picture, Ella frowned and in front of a lot of people said: “God dad, you’re obsessed with Leo Houlding, can you stop going on about him all the time!”

 You see I do have a tendency to become a bit obsessed with stuff, and sometimes with people (although I’d say in my defence that I’m not that obsessed with Leo).
-That list included nice people who I bare a grudge against (Bear Grylls and Ben Fogle), and others - that will remain nameless - who I just find fascinating.
+That list included nice people who I bear a grudge against (Bear Grylls and Ben Fogle), and others - that will remain nameless - who I just find fascinating.
 But one of these, and maybe the climber I’ve been fascinated by the longest is Stevie Haston.
-You could say I’m his biggest fan… but not in a stalking ‘Play misty for me’ way.
+You could say I’m his biggest fan… but not in stalking in a ‘Play misty for me’ way.

 Climbing’s changed so much in such a short time.
 This change isn’t due to climbing technology, or training, or travel, but down to communication.
 “Everything that is known can be known by everyone”.
 Nothing is too small to be shared, be it tip, news, rumour or image.
 The internet allows a climber in Chile to know what gear he may need on Vector, while a climber in Oban can download a topo of a jungle wall in Brazil.
 The only things that are unknown are things that are yet to happen, or things that have yet to be recorded (but eventually they probably will).

 When I started, there was only High, Climber and Mountain, cringingly unsophisticated by comparison with a magazine like today’s Climb, with their small, poor quality black and white pictures, or out of focus colour ones, the text is written in an old school manner, meaning everything was underplayed.
 Back then the first ascent of Indian Face got no more than a postage stamp picture and a postage stamp description, coverage that would fit in a single image caption to Dave Macleod’s fourth ascent.
 The only place where climbs came alive was in stories told, generally shared in crap but much loved climbing walls, and in pubs, at night while making a pint last until closing time.
-There is no journalism in story telling, no place for any truth that interrupts the flow - interrupts what your heart desires to happen next.
+There is no journalism in storytelling, no place for any truth that interrupts the flow - interrupts what your heart desires to happen next.
 The tale is greater than the deed.
 This is where stories about Mick Fowler were told, Ron Fawcett, Andy Perkins and Johnny Dawes.
 I guess this is where I learnt to tell my own, or at least have adventures like theirs.

 And so the landscape of what was known was patchy, with few history books to tell you what had happened, let alone what was happening, and virtually no climbing media (the only climbing films were VHS videos of Leo Dickinson movies).
 And so a picture would have to be built up using all available means, mainly books, magazines and stories, and more often than not the best source of knowledge was simply looking at the first ascent list in guidebooks.